 Reanalysis of lake parameters (ECVs) could be very useful in the context of regional climate modelling, in particular to refine the setup of evaluation runs, whose purpose is the assessment of Regional Climate Model (RCM) skill using quasi-observed atmospheric boundary conditions, and prognostic sea surface temperature and sea ice fraction (Giorgi & Gutowski, 2016).
 The inclusion of prescribed lake variables would work as an observational constraint, particularly useful for RCMs which rely on their land surface schemes for a basic description of lakes, but also very useful for RCMs with more refined lake components.
-For this purpose, lake reanalysis should be available on sufficiently long periods to allow climatological analysis, with a good overlap with existing reanalyses, and consistent with them in terms of resolution and accuracy, including the accurate representation of existing trends on lake temperature and ice fraction.
+In this context, modellers are expecting data at high temporal frequency (at least daily) for the assessment of lake components in RCM, with the additional requirement of continuity (i.e. no gaps) for their use to prescribe lake properties in RCM simulations.
+For this purpose, lake reanalysis should also be available on sufficiently long periods to allow climatological analysis, with a good overlap with existing reanalyses, and consistent with them in terms of resolution and accuracy, including the accurate representation of existing trends on lake temperature and ice fraction.